"New Zealand's Ultimate Rural Challenge inspiring excellence, showcasing innovation and growing human capabilities"

 How it works:

 District Contest and Skills Day's are the entry level for the contest.
+You must be a registered Young Farmers Member to enter (click here to find out more information on how to become a member).
 Throughout the country 20 District Finals are held between October and December.
 The top contestants from each District Contest and Skills Day progress through to their local Regional Final which are held from February to April.

 The number of contestants who progress through are decided by the region and will usually depend on how many District Contest and Skills Days are held in each Region.
 The seven top Regional Finalists become the Grand Finalists and will battle it out in July for the title – FMG Young Farmer of the Year.